Bartvds/joi-assert/README.md

 > Assert values using Joi schemas

-Use Spumko's [Joi](https://github.com/spumko/joi) in assertion statements that validate values.
+Use Spumko's [Joi](https://github.com/spumko/joi) in assertion statements that validate and sanitize values.

-Assertions return the validated value or throw an [AssertionError](https://github.com/chaijs/assertion-error) with a compact, readable message.
+Assertions throw an [AssertionError](https://github.com/chaijs/assertion-error) with a compact, readable message if validation fails.
+This makes Joi schemas usable in assertions for use with frameworks like [mocha](https://visionmedia.github.io/mocha/).

-This makes Joi schemas usable as input-assertions in the methods of user facing APIs, and as assertion library for use with frameworks like [mocha](https://visionmedia.github.io/mocha/).
+If validation succeeds the sanitized value returned, via Joi's support for default values and unknown property stripping etc. This makes Joi schemas usable as input-assertions in the methods of user facing methods of your modules and APIs.

 :warning: Early phase so users beware.